ory/hydra/internal/httpclient-next/docs/TrustJwtGrantIssuerBody.md

 NewTrustJwtGrantIssuerBodyWithDefaults instantiates a new TrustJwtGrantIssuerBody object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAllowAnySubject

+`func (o *TrustJwtGrantIssuerBody) GetAllowAnySubject() bool`

+GetAllowAnySubject returns the AllowAnySubject field if non-nil, zero value otherwise.

+### GetAllowAnySubjectOk

+`func (o *TrustJwtGrantIssuerBody) GetAllowAnySubjectOk() (*bool, bool)`

+GetAllowAnySubjectOk returns a tuple with the AllowAnySubject field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAllowAnySubject

+`func (o *TrustJwtGrantIssuerBody) SetAllowAnySubject(v bool)`

+SetAllowAnySubject sets AllowAnySubject field to given value.

+### HasAllowAnySubject

+`func (o *TrustJwtGrantIssuerBody) HasAllowAnySubject() bool`

+HasAllowAnySubject returns a boolean if a field has been set.

 ### GetExpiresAt